 And the Winner Is…

 Ballistics, as they say, are king, so I’m giving the ultimate nod to the .243 Win.
 I like having the extra power and range for medium-sized animals, and I don’t see much downside for varmint hunting.
-The ammunition is more expensive, but it’s just as common (especially these days), and I can find rifles in lots of different actions and from many different manufacturers.
+The ammunition is more expensive, but it's nearly as common, and I can find rifles in lots of different actions and from many different manufacturers.

 Overall Winner: .243 Win.